Carl Gustav Rehnskiöld: Interlude before the Great Northern War (1679–1700)

 In 1679, peace was concluded with Denmark and the Carolean army was demobilized.
 Rehnskiöld's rapid rate of promotion slowed: the rank of colonel and raising his own regiment had to wait.
 In peacetime, Rehnskiöld was acting Lieutenant-Colonel and Adjutant-General, and learnt much about military logistics which proved to be useful in the future.
 He remained a dutiful royal servant, being one of the "promising young men" mentioned by Charles XI in a letter to Dahlbergh in 1682.
 In 1689 he became Colonel of the German Foot Life Regiment, an enlisted garrison regiment accommodated in Landskrona, Halmstad, Karlskrona, Malmö, and Helsingborg.
 With this position, he was made Commandant of Landskrona Citadel.

 King Charles XI (1691) by David Klöcker Ehrenstrahl.

 During 1690 and 1691 the Dutch Republic negotiated with Sweden for volunteers to fight in the war against France.
 The Swedish King provided 6,000 men, and Rehnskiöld, with the King's blessing, traveled to the Netherlands in the late summer of 1691.
-For three months he served as a military observer and military tutor to Prince Frederick of Holstein-Gottorp.
+For three months, he served as a military observer and military tutor to Prince Frederick of Holstein-Gottorp.
 Rehnskiöld reported to Charles XI on King William III and the Grand Alliance's joint operations, and the lack of discipline among the Allied forces.
 Rehnskiöld had to personally intervene in a disciplinary trial between the young Swedish officers Axel Gyllenkrok and Carl Magnus Posse.
 They volunteered for the French Army and tried to escape to the Allied camp in Flanders, where they were arrested but were released after they protested.
-Charles XI ordered Rehnskiöld to express his stern dissatisfaction to the young officers; through their undisciplined course of action, they had earned the condemnation of the foreign soldiers and, according to the King, they should have acted in accordance with prevalent soldierly manners.
+Charles XI ordered Rehnskiöld to express his stern dissatisfaction to the young officers; through their undisciplined course of action, they had earned the condemnation of the foreign soldiers, and, according to the King, they should have acted in accordance with prevalent soldierly manners.

-On his return to Sweden in 1693 Rehnskiöld received the colonelcy of the Scanian Cavalry Regiment; he was made major-general of cavalry in 1696.
+Upon his return to Sweden in 1693, Rehnskiöld received the colonelcy of the Scanian Cavalry Regiment; he was made major-general of cavalry in 1696.
 After von Ascheberg's death in April 1693, Rehnskiöld came to finish his work of renewing the old allotment system, becoming Charles XI's chief military steward, and was employed in matters of tactics and education.
-In Herrevad Abbey and Ljungbyhed he organized extensive training activities for his regiment, and worked hard making it well-equipped and combat effective.
+In Herrevad Abbey and Ljungbyhed he organized extensive training activities for his regiment and worked to make it well-equipped and combat-effective.
 Under his tutelage, the Scanian Cavalry Regiment became a model regiment in the Swedish cavalry.
 When Charles XI died in 1697, he was succeeded by his son Charles XII.
 The new King granted Rehnskiöld the title of Baron, appointed him Governor-General of Scania and lieutenant-general of cavalry.